pankod/frontend-challenge/README.md

 - Where the entry has a releaseYear attribute value >= 2010.
 - Sorted by the title attribute value in ascending alphanumeric order.

+ For the Search function:
+ - It should filter the title attribute value of movies and series
+ - It should start to filter after typing 3 characters.

  For Movies and Series pages there will be a dropdown list which has options of:

 - Sort by year in descending order.
 - Sort by year in ascending order.
-- Sort by alphanumeric in descending order.
+- Sort by title in descending order.
-- Sort by alphanumeric in ascending order.
+- Sort by title in ascending order.

 For the “Series” page filter on: